-If you do decide to stay married, then it is important that you reach the point where you forgive the person and it becomes a non-issue in your relationship.
-This does not mean that you do not still check up on the person’s finances, but as time passes, it may become more infrequent.
-It does mean that it is not something you continue to hold over his head for the next twenty years.
-However, this does not need to happen overnight and often only after the situation has been rectified.
-If you continue to hold onto the hurt feelings it can destroy your relationship.
+If you decide to stay married, you must reach the point where you forgive the person and it becomes a non-issue in your relationship.
+This forgiveness does not mean that you do not still check up on the person's finances, but as time passes, it may become more infrequent.
+It shouldn't be something you continue to hold over their head in the future.
+This does not need to happen overnight and often only after the situation has been rectified.
+If you continue to hold onto the hurt feelings, it can destroy your relationship.

 If You Have Been Lying to Your Spouse

-It may be that you have been lying to your spouse about some aspect of your finances.
-It is important that you discuss the situation with your spouse as soon as you can.
-It is better to confess what you have done wrong than it is to have your spouse catch you.
-Your spouse may be upset, but may be willing to work with you to help you improve the situation, especially if you are honest and apologetic about what happened.
+It may be that you have been lying to your spouse about some aspects of your finances.
+If so, you must discuss the situation with your spouse as soon as possible.
+It is better to confess what you have done wrong than to have your spouse catch you.
+Your spouse may be upset, but willing to work with you to improve the situation, especially if you are honest and apologetic about what happened.